 These suitcases are just amazing for the organization.
 You can actually use them several different ways – one way is to use them as a standard clamshell suitcase.
 But you also have the option of separating the bottom and the top packing compartment and using the top one as a separate compartment for your electronics.

 Also, you can just turn everything into one large packing compartment, with lots of different pockets.

 I really like this feature, and I think it allows everyone to choose how they want to pack and see what suits them best.
-Also, since the suitcase has two large openings, you expect it to have two locks, right?
-And it does.
-But they are not combination locks, but rather plain key-locks, which are TSA compliant.
+It has two locks as well, but they are plain key-locks which are TSA-compliant.
 So, you will need to carry around the key (and hopefully not lose it).